Lahti-University-of-Technology/full-stack-course/material/ethics.md

 This document sets out clear expectations for conduct in this course and the consequences of falling short.

-It is quite difficult to run afoul of the course expectations.
-It takes real effort and intent.
-If you understand and follow the spirit of the course, then you will have no issues.

 ## General Expectations

 You are encouraged to consult tutorials, AI, friends, coding examples, or whatever tools help you push your project, as long as: